 “This is the result of an extensive application process and peer-committee review of our ECMO Center, and a true testament to the multidisciplinary group that provides ECMO support to infants, children and adults across our enterprise,” says Todd Kilbaugh, MD, Medical Director of the ECMO Center.

 ECMO is a treatment used for patients with life-threatening circulatory or respiratory failure.
-It provides breathing and heart support to patients for days to weeks while doctors treat their underlying illness.
+It provides breathing and heart support, allowing time for the patient’s lungs or heart to heal by using a heart-lung machine to support the patient for days to weeks while doctors treat their underlying illness.

 The designation as a Center of Excellence in Life Support recognizes ECMO programs worldwide that distinguish themselves by having processes, procedures and systems in place that promote excellence and exceptional care in extracorporeal life support.